-Leon Levy Preserve
+Leon Levy Native Plant Preserve

 The first National Park on the island founded in 2006 was conceived in a culture of cooperation, collaboration, and enthusiasm.
 Jointly created by the Bahamas National Trust … Read More

 As one passes through the building, from garden to garden, the space is enlivened by a cascade of recirculating water down the face of the ancient dune.
-The cascade splashes into a lagoon created through the excavation of the dump, below the water table.
-Soon after its creation, the lagoon was quickly inhabited by birds and dragonflies.
+The water cascade splashes into a lagoon created through the excavation of the dump, below the water table.
+Soon after its creation, the lagoon was happily inhabited by birds and dragonflies.

-Phase II aspired to feature other Bahamian ecosystems and make additional educational opportunities available to the preserve visitors.
+Phase II aspired to feature other Bahamian ecosystems and make additional educational opportunities available to the Preserve visitors.
 Major new additions included a native plant propagation center, designed by the landscape architect, a freshwater wetland created from a pre-existent agricultural cistern, and a historical agricultural exhibition garden located on the site’s most fertile soils, made rich from eons of rainwater erosion from higher ground.
 Phase II also incorporated the careful excavation of underground formations of limestone oxidized through rainwater erosion, exposing hidden site geology to visitors.

 Year of Completion